Feet Should Come First

 Of these two approaches I’ve tended to go with the second when selecting my paddle.
 However, as with shoes, it’s important to give a give yourself a chance to get a feel for a new paddle before committing.
 Rackets & Runner’s offers a unique demo program to allow you to test drive a paddle to determine what paddle you are comfortable with before you buy.

 Don’t forget to demo your paddle with the ball that you are going to be playing with most often.
 You might find that this affects your paddle preference.
 Balls used outdoors tend to be heavier and more rigid than those used indoors, and even different types of outdoor balls may have quite different feels.

 Getting yourself in the right gear can be overwhelming, especially if you are new to the sport.
 As always, the fit experts at Rackets & Runners are there to help or answer any questions.

-Ian Greig has been playing pickleball for over six years.
+author: Ian Greig-:- Ian has been playing pickleball for over six years.
 In his youth he played bridge in international Junior (U25) competitions and waterpolo.
 Now safely middle-aged, his desire for a greater level of activity led him to pickleball.
 Emma, his wife, dreads to think what his retirement projects will be.